 - Innovate Raleigh created a comprehensive ecosystem asset map and assessment tool, called the Triangle Innovation Hub, that will be used to demonstrate Raleigh’s robust innovation ecosystem.
 Being true connectors, Innovate Raleigh and District C collaborated to allow students from District C to help build the Triangle Innovation Hub web site as part of an internship with Innovate Raleigh.

-- NC RIoT focused its grant funding toward diversifying the RIoT Acelerator Program (RAP), IoT Education, Smart City Coordination and Cluster Steering.
+NC RIoT diversified the RIoT Accelerator Program (RAP), IoT Education, Smart City Coordination and Cluster Steering.
 The 2018 RAP Cohort created 78 new jobs and raised $3.5 million in capital.

-- Tech Talent South is using the grant funding to create and run events to connect our area’s tech and entrepreneurial community to help foster the inclusion of individuals with autism.
-The new program kicked off late Summer 2019.
+- Tech Talent South used the grant funding to create and run events to connect the area’s tech and entrepreneurial community to help foster the inclusion of individuals with autism.